-The journey to organizational culture change starts with you, the leader.
+The journey to organizational culture change starts with you

 Have the courage to take the road less traveled when you identify that change is necessary.
 Inspire personnel to solve problems while continuously improving processes.
 Learn from your failures, becoming more innovative and creative with each iteration.
 Know that life is full of adversity, but prepare to forge ahead and celebrate the successes along the way.